ieg-vienna/EvalBench/README.md

 (JDK) for version 1.6 or greater.

 The library depends on the following packages:
-- Apache Commons Lang 3 classes (http://commons.apache.org/proper/commons-lang/)
+- Apache Commons Lang 3 classes: http://commons.apache.org/proper/commons-lang/
-- Apache logging library log4j 1.2 (http://logging.apache.org/log4j/1.2/)
+- Apache logging library log4j 1.2: http://logging.apache.org/log4j/1.2/
-- JCalendar 1.4 by Kai Toedter (http://www.toedter.com/en/jcalendar/)
+- JCalendar 1.4 by Kai Toedter http://www.toedter.com/en/jcalendar/

 We also recommended (though by no means is it required) that you use an Integrated Development Environment such as Eclipse (http://eclipse.org).